jboss-developer/jboss-eap-archetypes/jboss-javaee6-webapp-ear-archetype/src/main/resources/archetype-resources/README.md

 Server Log: Expected warnings and errors
 -----------------------------------

-_Note:_ You will see the following warning in the server log.
-You can ignore this warning.
+_Note:_ You will see the following warnings in the server log.
+You can ignore these warnings.

+    JBAS010489: -ds.xml file deployments are deprecated.
+Support may be removed in a future version.

     HHH000431: Unable to determine H2 database version, certain features may not work

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)
+For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

 Debug the Application